A model for mosquito-borne epidemic outbreaks with information-dependent protective behaviour: Vector-host model with static protective behaviour

-\begin{remark} In \eqref{VHBnumbers}, we assume that protective behaviour in one group does not substantially increase the time required by a mosquito to handle protected individuals substantially relatively to that for non-protected individuals, as we believe that in reality these will approximately be the same (to the order of minutes \cite{demers2018dynamic}), independently of the protective measures. \end{remark} \begin{remark} Consider the case $L=0$.
+\begin{remark} In system~\eqref{VHBnumbers}, we assume that protective behaviour does not substantially alter the mosquito handling time; that is, the time required for a mosquito to attempt or complete a bite is assumed to be the same for protected and non-protected individuals.
+Consequently, protection affects only the probability of successful biting (through the factor $q$), and not the biting rate itself. \end{remark} \begin{remark} Consider the case $L=0$.
 We note that neither of the limits

-exist.
-This ``inconsistency'' in the model is expected as we are assuming that the number of available hosts is equal to zero and that the mosquito biting rate is fixed, i.e. mosquitoes will bite a certain amount of hosts per unit of time.
-Clearly, this does not occur whether $L>0$. \end{remark}
+exists.
+This ``inconsistency'' in the model is expected, as we are assuming that the number of available hosts is zero while the mosquito biting rate remains fixed; that is, mosquitoes are assumed to bite a fixed number of hosts per unit time regardless of host availability.
+Clearly, this situation cannot occur when~$L>0$. \end{remark}